GenericMappingTools/gmt/doc_modern/rst/source/movie.rst

 *mainscript*
     Name of a stand-alone GMT modern script that makes the frame-dependent plot.
-The script may access frame parameters, such as frame number and others, and may be written using the Bourne shell (.sh), The Bourne again shell (.bash), the csh (.csh) or DOS batch scripts (.bat).
+The script may access frame parameters, such as frame number and others, and may be written using the Bourne shell (.sh), the Bourne again shell (.bash), the csh (.csh) or DOS batch language (.bat).
 The script language is inferred from the file extension and we build hidden scripts using the same language.
 Parameters that can be accessed are discussed below.